cockroachdb/docs/StyleGuide.md

     **Example:** Now that you have a database, user, and a table, run the following code to insert rows into the table.

-- Do not use the personal pronoun “we.”
+- Do not use the personal pronoun "we."
 Instead, use:

-    - “CockroachDB” for when you are talking about something the _product_ does or supports.
+    - "CockroachDB" for when you are talking about something the _product_ does or supports.
-    - “Cockroach Labs” for when you are talking about something “we” (as the group of people developing CockroachDB) support or recommend.
+    - "Cockroach Labs" for when you are talking about something "we" (as the group of people developing CockroachDB) support or recommend.

 - For [tutorials and examples](#tutorials-and-examples), we recommend you use the second-person point of view (e.g., you).
 These docs should be more casual and conversational, as if they are teaching the user, but still straightforward and clear.